-ForitfyFL is a mobile suspicious reporting tool that allows for the instant relay of information and suspicious activity to appropriate law enforcement agencies and school officials.
-The 2018 Legislature funded FortifyFL as part of the Marjory Stoneman Douglas High School Public Safety Act.
+ForitfyFL is a mobile suspicious activity reporting tool that allows for the instant relay of information and suspicious activity to appropriate law enforcement agencies and school officials.
+The 2018 Legislature created FortifyFL as part of the Marjory Stoneman Douglas High School Public Safety Act.
 The Office of the Attorney General, the Department of Education, and the Florida Department of Law Enforcement coordinated the development and roll out of the application.
 The application allows students to provide a description of a threat, share pictures and videos, and optionally submit their contact information for follow-up communication.

 How much safety funding do schools receive?